 Build a Revenue Model through Simulation

 Often,we do not find a mathematical technique that can solve a model.
 Simulations can build good probability models which give us a better insight into the future.
 There could be thousands of potential variables involved in monthly sales, and we cannot manage them all.
-Simulation can help emulate real world combinations of few variables.
+Simulation can help emulate real world combinations with the help of few variables.
 Remember it is not a magic bullet to create forecasts.
 For products that have sale history and seasonality , ARIMA and Time Series techniques can be applied.

 Simple Revenue Model Simulation using Triangular Distribution

 The example in this post is driven by stochastic inputs.
-The stochastic input includes the units sold and sales price for a product without history.
-Since these parameters are non-deterministic, the user is asked to guess the best, worst, and most likely (mode) cases.
+The stochastic input includes units sold and sales price for a product without history.
+Since these parameters are non-deterministic, the user is asked to guess the best, worst, and most likely cases.
 A triangular random variable traverses the values that may occur between the best case and worst case values.
 For this revenue prediction program, we want to generate a random number from the triangular distribution for a given probability of this input.
 Hence, the triangular distribution is modeled with the following parameters: